shahzain010/Shahzain010/README.md

 <h2>Summary<h2>

--"As an aspiring frontend developer, I'm passionate about crafting engaging, responsive, and user-friendly web experiences.
+<p>"As an aspiring frontend developer, I'm passionate about crafting engaging, responsive, and user-friendly web experiences.
 With a solid foundation in HTML and CSS, I'm driven to learn and apply modern frontend technologies to build intuitive interfaces.
-Eager to collaborate, learn from experienced professionals, and contribute to projects that push the boundaries of web development."
+Eager to collaborate, learn from experienced professionals, and contribute to projects that push the boundaries of web development."<p>

 <h2>👨‍💻 FrontEnd projects:</h2>